Check out the courses we offer

 • Organisations that have a particular responsibility for safeguarding and promoting the welfare of children and young people.

-The Public Interest Disclosure Act 1998 – this Act, often referred to as the Whistleblowers Act, encourages staff to report suspected wrongdoing and protects those that do against being dismissed or suffering a detriment by their employers.
+This Act, often referred to as the Whistleblowers Act, encourages staff to report suspected wrongdoing and protects those who do against being dismissed or suffering a detriment by their employers.
 It also gives protection to employees against suffering a detriment or retaliation from another employee for reporting suspected wrongdoing.

-The Terrorism Act 2000 makes it a criminal offence for a person to fail to disclose, without reasonable excuse, any information which they either know or believe might help prevent another person from carrying out an act of terrorism or might help in bringing a terrorist to justice in the UK.
+Makes it a criminal offence for a person to fail to disclose, without reasonable excuse, any information which they either know or believe might help prevent another person from carrying out an act of terrorism or might help in bringing a terrorist to justice in the UK.

 Child psychologist after training